projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 Number of samples used to calculate VAO.
 Choose lower settings if you need faster performance.

+**Adaptive Sampling**

+Adaptive sampling means lower quality options are used on more distant areas of the image.
+Ideally causes no loss of detail.

+- *Enabled Automatic*: Automatically determines where lower quality should be used.
+- *Enabled Manual*: Provides additional slider to fine-tune the change between the quality levels.

+**Downsampled Pre-pass**

+Speeds up the calculation by downsampling the parts without occlusion.
+Results in performance boost, especially for higher resolutions.

+- *Greedy*: Skips areas that are unoccluded in the downsampled prepass.
+Fast, but may cause small loss of detail.
+- *Careful*: Instead of skipping computes occlusion with low quality setting.
+Smaller performance speedup but no loss of detail.

 **Downsampling**

 Reduces resolution of output, use this to gain performance at the cost of quality.
 Try lowering quality parameter first as this reduces quality dramatically.
 Having high quality setting with downsampling enabled serves no purpose.

-**Speed Boost**
-*(currently experimental)*

-Speeds up the calculation by downsampling the parts without occlusion.
-Results in higher framerate but may cause some small loss of detail (YMMV.)

 **Luminance Sensitivity**